-Duke University under a mandatory school-wide quarantine amid frat party-linked coronavirus surge
+Duke University under a mandatory schoolwide quarantine amid frat party-linked coronavirus surge

-In a letter to students on Saturday, three leaders of the university in Durham, N.C., outlined the new “stay-in-place” order and described a dire situation: In just one week, more than 180 students tested positive for the coronavirus and 200 others are in isolation because they had close contact with an infected person.
+In a letter to students on Saturday, three leaders of the university in Durham, N.C., outlined the new “stay-in-place” order and described a dire situation: In just one week, more than 180 students tested positive for the coronavirus and 200 others were in quarantine because they had close contact with an infected person.

 “This is by far the largest one-week number of positive tests and quarantines since the start of the pandemic,” wrote John Blackshear, the dean of students; Gary Bennett, the vice provost of undergraduate education; and Mary Pat McMahon, the vice provost of student affairs.